KlaraMartinsson/WorldWideWriters/README.md

 I used Font Awesome to generate icons.
 I used it for my save post icon and create post icon.
 My favicon is made at [Formito](https://formito.com/tools/favicon).

 ## Code used
-I used bootstraps template for creating the navbar.
+I used [bootstraps documentation](https://getbootstrap.com/docs/5.3/getting-started/introduction/) for creating the navbar.
 I also used bootstraps documentation to make a modal with a warning for deleting posts.

+A lot of time has been spent on re-watching Code Institutes videos on Agile Methodologies, Django and Python to find solutions to problems.
+The code for this projcet was influenced by the Code Institute tutorial course on Django projects, "I think therefore I blog".

 ## Acknowledgementes
 My family and friends for checking out the webpage on their screens and giving critic.